-- 1j) Explore the feasibility of using novel technologies, such as phylogenetic analysis and recency testing, to improve our understanding of transmission clusters and emerging trends in incident infections.
-This process must involve people living with HIV in a meaningful way to ensure we develop an ethical process for data collection and analysis. - 1k) Encourage future HIV research to address knowledge gaps for people living with HIV.
-This includes understanding the factors that may lead to an increased risk of late diagnosis, identifying opportunities for earlier links to care and understanding the experiences of people who are not part of a support organisation, older people, women, transgender and non-binary people, and Māori living with HIV.
+- 1k) Use novel technologies and methodologies23 to improve our understanding of transmission clusters and emerging trends in incident infections.
+This process must involve people living with HIV in a meaningful way to ensure we develop an ethical process for data collection and analysis. - 1l) Encourage future HIV research to address knowledge gaps for people living with HIV.
+This includes understanding the factors that may lead to an increased risk of late diagnosis, identifying opportunities for earlier links to care and understanding the experiences of people who are not part of a support organisation, older people, women, transgender and non-binary people, and Māori living with HIV. - 1m) Encourage future HIV research on experiences of HIV-related stigma and monitor changes over time.
+The insights gathered should inform anti-stigma initiatives.